mapariel/transformers/README.md

 # Language model with transformers

 This project is an attempt of implementing Transformers Deep Neural architecture where The neural network is learning a language model based of the text of a book.
 Once trained, the network is able to find the a probable word than can continue the sentence.
 You can see an example, trained with "Pride and Prejudice" by Jane Austen, at http://mapariel.asus.com/language .
+This text contains 6404 different words.

 The dimensions of the embeddings is 256 by default, and the transformer layer has 4 heads.